GoaFan77/Enhanced4XModRepo/Readme.txt

 SZ0 - For letting his meshes be used by the community.
 5th Horsemen - Very useful feedback.
 In_dy - Detailed bug reports.
+Axxo2 - Great Sins fan artist, some of his work is included in the mod.

 ---Mods---